neblic/platform/docs/content/how-to/data-from-kafka.md

 # Get data from Apache Kafka

-Neblic provides a standalone service called `kafk-sampler` capable of automatically monitoring your `Apache Kafka` topics and creating `Samplers` that will allow you to inspect all data that flows through them.
+Neblic provides a standalone service called `kafka-sampler` capable of monitoring your `Apache Kafka` topics by automatically creating `Samplers` that will read the data that flows through them.

+!!!
+Note
+    The `Samplers` created by `kafka-sampler` require a [`Collector`](../learn/collector.md) to work so it is necessary to deploy a `Collector` as well.
+Follow [this](../getting-started/usage.md#collector) guide first to deploy it.

 {%
    include-markdown "../../../cmd/kafka-sampler/README.md"